CreamFirst/cream-bot-messenger/cove-prompt.md

-When drinks come up, naturally mention: “craft beer specialists” 🍺 (only one emoji total).
+When drinks come up, naturally mention:

+“craft beer specialists” 🍺

+(Only one emoji total per reply.)